bstoilov/py3-pinterest/README.md

 # py3-pinterest
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Unofficial Pinterest API implemented in python 3 that can do all Pinterest tasks like comment, pin, repin, follow, unfollow and more.
+Unofficial Pinterest API implemented in python 3 that can do all Pinterest tasks like comment, pin, repin, follow, unfollow, and more.

 It is implemented by directly calling the pinterest servers, mimicking an actual browser, so you don't need pinterest API key.